jameselite/GASP/README.md

 #### Forgot the setup of your backend project in Go !

 <br>
-GASP help you by generating boilerplate, making folder structure based on the architect of your project,config files, generating backend components such as entities,routers, middlewares etc.
+GASP help you by generating boilerplate, making folder structure based on the architect of your project,config files, generating backend components such as controllers,routers, middlewares etc.

 <br>
 <br>